Billy McKinney Player Props: Yankees vs. Red Sox

-After going 1-for-3 with a double in his last game, Billy McKinney and the New York Yankees take on the Boston Red Sox (who will hand the ball to Brayan Bello) at 7:10 PM ET on Sunday.
+On Friday, Billy McKinney (coming off going 2-for-4 with a double) and the New York Yankees play the Boston Red Sox, whose starting pitcher will be Tanner Houck.
+First pitch is at 7:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Red Sox.
+He racked up two hits (going 2-for-4 with a double) in his most recent appearance against the Mets.

 Billy McKinney Game Info & Props vs. the Red Sox